 To access the signal properties in the Property Inspector, first display the Property Inspector.
 Select View > Property Inspector.
 When you select a signal, the properties appear in the Property Inspector.
-Alternatively, you can right-click a signal and select Properties to use the Signal Properties dialog box.
+To use the Model Data Editor (View > Model Data), inspect the Signals tab and select a signal.
+To use the Signal Properties dialog box, right-click a signal and select Properties.
 For information about the benefits of each approach, see Setting Properties and Parameters.

 get_param to get a handle to the block

 output port that creates the signal line.
 Then, use

 set_param to set the programmatic

 For an example, see Name a Signal Programmatically.

 To learn how to map signal properties to programmatic port parameters, see Signal Properties Dialog Box Overview.

 You can name a signal.
 By default, the signal name appears below a signal, displayed as a signal label.
 You can name a signal interactively in the model or by using the Property Inspector (View > Property Inspector), the Model Data Editor (View > Property Inspector) Signals tab, or the Signal Properties dialog box.
 You can also name the signal at the command prompt (see Name a Signal Programmatically).
 For a summary of how to work with signal names and labels in the Simulink Editor, see Signal Name and Label Actions.

 The syntactic requirements for a signal name depend on how you use the name.
 The most common cases are: